Houses in multiple occupation are often a source of confusion and potential planning law problems.

 More than one of these households must share an 'amenity' – such as kitchen, bathroom or toilet facilities.

-A 'household', in this sense, is either a single person, relatives or half-relatives, people in a relationship with each other, and step-parents, step-children or foster children.
+A 'household', in this sense, is usually a single person, relatives or half-relatives, people in a relationship with each other, and step-parents, step-children or foster children.

 A council may serve an "HMO Declaration" to bring a property within the HMO definition in certain circumstances, and there are some other building requirements that might change a building's status.